bsmith20681/history-facts/readme.md

 x Edit Fact
 x refactor pdo
-x refactor app to follow mvc pattern

-- General clean up
-  x create a footer partial

-  - refactor alerts on success and be able to close out of them
-  - add character limit to fact text
-  - add check so you can't put in a year past the current year

-- Filter the facts table on the homepage by clicking on the year
-- add pagination (should have 10 facts per page)
+x refactor app to follow mvc pattern x General clean up x create a footer partial x refactor alerts on success and be able to close out of them x add character limit to fact text x add check so you can't put in a year past the current year x Filter the facts table on the homepage by clicking on the year x add pagination (should have 10 facts per page)

 - buy server space, learn to ssh into server
 - set up github action intergration for every merge to master to push public
-- create tests using pest php
 - add in user authentication (only users can update, create, and delete facts.
 They can edit or delete any fact.)
 - refactor to follow oop
+- create tests using pest php

 Eventually add these features